Understanding Redis Cache Topology

 )

-Distributed Memory Management & Eviction Calibration
+Distributed Memory Management and Eviction Calibration

 In a sharded topology, memory limits are enforced per-node, not globally.
 A 12 GB cluster with three primaries does not guarantee 12 GB of contiguous free space; each shard independently enforces its maxmemory threshold.
 Misaligned eviction policies across shards cause cascading cache misses and unpredictable latency spikes.

-For workloads with skewed access distributions (e.g., session stores, leaderboards, or frequently accessed configuration keys), allkeys-lfu outperforms traditional LRU.
+For workloads with skewed access distributions (e.g., session stores, leaderboards, frequently accessed configuration keys), allkeys-lfu outperforms traditional LRU.
 LFU tracks access frequency rather than recency, preventing premature eviction of hot keys during traffic bursts.
-As detailed in LRU vs LFU Eviction Policies, tuning maxmemory-samples 10 or higher improves eviction accuracy with negligible CPU overhead on modern hardware.
+As detailed in LRU vs LFU Eviction Policies, tuning maxmemory-samples to 10 or higher improves eviction accuracy with negligible CPU overhead on modern hardware.

 Production Python clients should wrap write operations with memory-aware guards to prevent OOM-induced node restarts: